Zoynels/autopep8_quotes/README.md

                         (default: False)
   --filename FILENAME [FILENAME ...]
-                        Check only for filenames matching the patterns. (default: ['.*\\.py$']) --normalize_string_quotes
+                        Check only for filenames matching the patterns. (default: ['.*\\.py$']) --normalize-string-quotes
-                        Normalize all quotes to standart by options --multiline_quotes and --inline_quotes (default: True) --inline_quotes {',"}
+                        Normalize all quotes to standart by options --multiline-quotes and --inline-quotes (default: True) --inline-quotes {',"}
-                        Preferred inline_quotes.
-Works only when --normalize_string_quotes is True (default: ") --multiline_quotes {''',"""}
+                        Preferred inline-quotes.
+Works only when --normalize-string-quotes is True (default: ") --multiline-quotes {''',"""}
-                        Preferred multiline_quotes.
-Works only when --normalize_string_quotes is True (default: """) --lowercase_string_prefix
+                        Preferred multiline-quotes.
+Works only when --normalize-string-quotes is True (default: """) --lowercase-string-prefix
-                        Make FURB prefixes lowercase: B"sometext" to b"sometext" (default: True) --remove_string_u_prefix
+                        Make FURB prefixes lowercase: B"sometext" to b"sometext" (default: True) --remove-string-u-prefix
                         Removes any u prefix from the string: u"sometext" to "sometext" (default: True)
   --version
-                        Show program's version number and exit --show_args
+                        Show program's version number and exit --show-args
                         Show readed args for script and exit (default: False)
 ```